Planning Your Trip

 Traditional Czech cuisine relies heavily on meat-based dishes served with a side of bread dumplings or potatoes.
 Must-try dishes include goulash, svíčková, and pork knuckle.
 Vegetarians should try the fried cheese or look for restaurants serving a vegetarian twist on the other traditional Czech dishes.
 Although not traditionally Czech, the sugary spit cake, known as trdelník in Czech, is a popular sight in the main tourist areas and is a great dessert option if you’re craving something sweet.
 The Czech Republic is also home to a large Vietnamese population so, perhaps surprisingly, the country serves some of the best Vietnamese cuisine in Europe.

-The Czech Republic is world-famous for its beer with the highest beer consumption per capita in the world and pilsner-style beers originating in the Czech city of Pilsen.
+The Czech Republic is world-famous for its beer and the country has one of the highest per capita beer consumption rates.
+Pilsner-style beers also originated in the Czech city of Pilsen.
 The country is home to big names like Pilsner Urquell and Staroprammen, but the local craft and microbrew beer scene has also taken off in recent years, so you won’t have any trouble finding a tasty Czech beer to drink.
 Beer in the Czech Republic is typically served by the half-liter, which is slightly larger than a pint.
 Wine and spirits are also popular beverages in the country.
 Moravia is known for its wine production, with more than 96 percent of the country’s domestically produced wine coming from this region.
 There are several great bars in Prague where you can try authentic Czech absinthe served in the traditional style, but also be sure to try local specialty spirits like Becherovka and Slivovice.

 Where to Stay